metafates/schema/README.md

 go get github.com/metafates/schema@main
 ```

-**Work in progress, API may change significantly without further notice!
+**Work in progress, API may (and will) change significantly without further notice!
 This is just an experiment for now**

 ## Features

 - Type-safe
-- Zero setup
+- Zero setup required
 - Zero overhead (can be achieved with optional codegen)
-- No DSL or code duplication, schema **is** types themselves
+- No DSL or code duplication
+- Cross-field validation support
+- Helpful errors

 ## Example